 During normal conditions PJM can request companies that have units classified as resource limited, and have reached minimum levels, to bid these units in the Maximum Emergency category.
 When PJM declares Conservative Operations, or a Cold or Hot Weather Alert, PJM requires that companies that have units classified as resource limited, and have reached minimum levels, to bid these units in the Maximum Emergency category.
 This will serve to preserve these resources for the times when they are needed most.
-Under these conditions:
+Under these conditions as summarized in the Exhibit below: